klixsoft/django-dashub/README.md

 ## Installation

-Since Practet Dashboard is not yet available on PyPI, you need to install it directly from GitHub.
+Since Dashub is not yet available on PyPI, you need to install it directly from GitHub.

 ```bash
 pip install git+https://github.com/klixsoft/django-dashub.git